ankosta/de-zoomcamp-project/README.md

 *market capitalization (or market cap) is the total value of all the coins that have been mined.
 It’s calculated by multiplying the number of coins in circulation by the current market price of a single coin.

 2. Poland basic macroeconomic data.
 I've chosen Poland, as this is my country and I would like to undertand if there are any visible relations with our economy, which does closely followup global macro trends.
-Source: [Polish givernment statistics](https://stat.gov.pl/)
+Source: [Polish government statistics](https://stat.gov.pl/)

     **Columns:**